 User Accounts FAQ

-We regularly get questions from people having trouble logging in to various computer systems on campus.
+We often get questions from people having trouble logging in to various computer systems on campus.
 Often, people are confused about which login they need to use in which place; hopefully this FAQ will help.

 What are the different logins and how do I keep them straight?

-What is my Wolf Web login?
+What is Wolf Web?

 So what's this "Account Lookup system" you keep mentioning?